Trivial Pursuit (American game show): 2024 revival

 Each player selects five of the six categories and arranges them in any desired order.
-The host alternates between players, starting with the player with the lowest score (or the player who had obtained the most wedges in the fastest time in the event of a tie at the end of the first round), and asks one question at a time in the chosen category sequence.
+The host alternates between players, starting with the player with the lowest score (or the player who had obtained the fewest wedges in the slowest time in the event of a tie at the end of the first round), and asks one question at a time in the chosen category sequence.
 All questions in this round are multiple-choice, with three answer options.
 A player's first question is worth 200 points, and the value increases by 200 per successive question to 1,000 on the fifth.
 After all 10 questions have been played, or if it becomes impossible for one player to catch up, the high scorer advances to the Final Pursuit.
 Ties at the end of the round are broken in the same manner as in the first round.